 Sample 9 Month Old Sleep Schedule

-By 9 months old, your baby will be sleeping through the night and will still be having 2 naps a day.
+By 9 months old, your baby will be sleeping through the night and will still be having 2 naps per day.

 This will be split into a long nap in the morning, followed by a slightly shorter nap in the afternoon.